 if a visitor is looking for a moment of breath and a moment of silence

 – From the review of Yun Hyong-keun.
 A retrospective by Francesco Bonami

-Please enjoy below the VR exhibition, the exhibition booklet, a performance video made in collaboration with the saxophonist KimOki that were made in addition to the newly launched online viewing room for a better understanding of the exhibition YUN HYONG-KEUN 1989-1999 and Yun's art.
+Please enjoy below the VR exhibition, the exhibition booklet, a performance video produced in collaboration with the saxophonist KimOki that were made in addition to the newly launched online viewing room for a better understanding of the exhibition YUN HYONG-KEUN 1989-1999 and Yun's art.